dgaydukov/cert-spring5/files/spring5.md

 ###### Spring Batch
-Batch processing is using when you need to process a batch of data First let's add starter to `pom.xml`
+Batch processing is using when you need to process a batch of data.
+First let's add starter to `pom.xml`
 ```
 <dependency>
     <groupId>org.springframework.boot</groupId>
     <artifactId>spring-boot-starter-batch</artifactId>
 </dependency>
 ```

 By default all jobs starts automatically, but you can turn off them in `application.properties`, just add `spring.batch.job.enabled=false`.
 ```java
 import java.time.LocalDateTime;